- Home

 Deadline to Return Ballots

-- Completed by-mail ballots must be returned to the Board of Elections office by 5 p.m.
+Completed by-mail ballots may be returned in person to the Board of Elections office and must be received by 7:30 p.m.
 Election Day.

 Polls

-Completed, witnessed absentee ballot envelopes may be returned to a one-stop site rather than the Board of Elections during the hours of Early Voting; however, absentee ballot envelopes may not be accepted on Election Day at the polls.
+Completed, witnessed absentee ballot envelopes may be returned to an early voting site rather than the Board of Elections during the hours of Early Voting; however, on Election Day absentee ballots must be returned to the Board of Elections Office and may not be returned at a polling place.